Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 model = pipeline.Fit(trainingData);
 mlContext.Model.Save(model, schema, "./anomaly-model.zip");
 ```
-- "Fit trains the model—takes 2-30 seconds depending on sample size."
+- "Fit trains the modelï¿½takes 2-30 seconds depending on sample size."
-- "Save persists to a .zip file—only 50-100 KB."
+- "Save persists to a .zip fileï¿½only 50-100 KB."
 - "This file is loaded at runtime for scoring."

 **Takeaway:**
-"That's it—five lines of code for a production-ready ML pipeline.
+"That's itï¿½five lines of code for a production-ready ML pipeline.
 ML.NET abstracts the complexity."

 ---

 ### Slide 12: Hyperparameter Tuning
 **Opening:**
-"Every ML model has knobs you can turn—hyperparameters.
+"Every ML model has knobs you can turnï¿½hyperparameters.
 Let me explain our choices."

 **Rank (k=6):**
 - "Why 6?
 We have 13 features.
 General rule: k = features/2 captures 80-90% of variance."